Guide to Maastricht, Netherlands

 Shopping - Maastricht has lots of interesting independent shops as well as the usual Dutch chains.
 There is an antiques and flea market each Saturday near the station along Stationstraat.

-The main shopping drag is on Grote Staat.
+The main shopping street is Grote Staat.
 Be sure to drop by the Boekhandel Dominicanen bookstore - one of the world's most beautiful book shops, housed in a 13th-century Dominican church.
 There is a café at the back where you can enjoy the architecture and ambience.
 Located at Dominicanerkerkstraat 1 just off Grote Staat.

 City walls - Take a stroll along the old city walls at Helpoort near the Maas river bank.
 There are more walls running west along the smaller river Jeker.